PrincetonUniversity/removing_tedium/02_passwordless_logins/README.md

 </body></html>
 ```

-Note that whatever you place in your `public_hmtl` directory will be on the internet.
+Note that whatever you place in your `public_html` directory will be on the internet.
 Also, the contents of that directory are backed-up so don't put thousands of files in it or large files unless you need to.
 More on this later.